Applications of Fixed Point Theorems to the Vacuum Einstein Constraint Equations with Non-Constant Mean Curvature: Preliminaries

+\begin{Lemma}[Maximum principle] Assume that $v,~u$ are a supersolution (resp. subsolution) and a positive solution respectively to \eqref{Lichnerowicz} associated with a fixed $w$, then

-In particular, assume $u_{0}$ (resp. $u_{1}$) is a positive solution of (\ref{Lichnerowicz}) associated to $w=w_{0}$ (resp. $w_{1}$).
+In particular, assume $u_{0}$ (resp. $u_{1}$) is a positive solution to \eqref{Lichnerowicz} associated to $w=w_{0}$ (resp. $w_{1}$).
 Assume moreover $w_{0}\leq w_{1}$, then $u_{0}\leq u_{1}$. \end{Lemma} We give a simple proof of this fact based on Theorem \ref{maxwell1} (even if the proof of Theorem \ref{maxwell1} requires the maximum principle).
-Another proof, independent of Theorem \ref{maxwell1}, can be found in \cite{DGH}. \begin{proof} We will prove the supersolution case, the remaining cases are similar.
-Assume that $v,u$ are a supersolution and a positive solution respectively of (\ref{Lichnerowicz}) associated to a fixed $w$.
-Since $u$ is a solution, $u$ is also a subsolution, and hence, as easily checked so is $tu$ for all constant $t\in (0,1]$.
+Another proof, independent of Theorem \ref{maxwell1}, can be found in \cite{DGH}. \begin{proof} We will prove the supersolution case, the remaining cases being similar.
+Assume that $v, u$ are respectively a supersolution and a positive solution to \eqref{Lichnerowicz} associated to a fixed $w$.
+Since $u$ is a solution, it is also a subsolution.
+Hence, so is $tu$ for all constant $t\in (0,1]$.
 Since $\min v>0$, we now take $t$ small enough s.t. $tu\leq v$.
-By Proposition \ref{method sub-super}, we then conclude that there exists a solution $u'\in W^{2,p}$ of $(\ref{Lichnerowicz})$ satisfying $tu\leq u'\leq v$.
-On the other hand, by uniqueness of positive solutions of (\ref{Lichnerowicz}) given by Theorem \ref{maxwell1}, we obtain that $u=u'$, and hence get the desired conclusion. \end{proof}
+By Proposition \ref{method sub-super}, we then conclude that there exists a solution $u'\in W^{2,p}$ to $\eqref{Lichnerowicz}$ satisfying $tu\leq u'\leq v$.
+On the other hand, by uniqueness of positive solutions to \eqref{Lichnerowicz} given by Theorem \ref{maxwell1}, we obtain that $u=u'$, and hence get the desired conclusion. \end{proof}